ClusterFights/jigsaw-challenge/README.md

-# jigsaw-challenge
+# Jigsaw Challenge
-Solve a digitally generated jigsaw puzzle.

-INTRODUCTION
+Write a cluster-based program to solve a digital jigsaw puzzle

+## Problem Statement
-This program creates a jigsaw puzzle.
-The output is a set of portable bitmap files (.pbm).
-Each file describes one jigsaw puzzle piece.
+You are given the geometry of a jigsaw puzzle and a set of files where each file contains the outline of one puzzle piece.
+Your program must rotate and rearrange the puzzle pieces to assemble the jigsaw puzzle.

-OVERVIEW
+On ClusterFight nights you will be given an encrypted zip file with the pieces.
+At challenge start time you will be given the password to the zip file.
+Read the pieces and rearrange them into a solution as quickly as possible.
+A program is available to verify that you have correctly solved the challenge.

+## The Puzzle
-Command line parameters to this program specify the height and width of the puzzle as well as how many "fingers" to have on each piece edge.
-The output file describing each piece looks something like the following:
+The outline of each piece is given as a portable bitmap file that looks something like the following:
 ```
     P1
-    # 44.pbm
+    # p0044.pbm
     7 7
     1 1 0 0 1 1 0
     1 1 1 1 1 1 1